From Google Ads to Facebook Ads, we've managed millions of dollars of PPC budgets. Let us help your Saskatchewan business with its paid ads.

 To get started with Google Shopping, you just need an ecommerce website, a product feed (CSV or TXT), a Google Merchant Center account, and a Google Ads account for your Saskatchewan storefront.

-With these tools, you can provide Google Ads with an accurate list of all of your product data, including title, SKU, image, price, and availability.
+With these tools, you can provide Google Ads with an accurate list of all your product data, including title, SKU, image, price, and availability.
 Using that information, they can determine what types of search queries to display your products at the top of search results.

 Using Google Ads, you can run YouTube Ads by creating a video ads campaign or performance max campaign.